 - Supporting electrical and software upgrades to the existing BAS system

-The project team carefully coordinated the construction plan, as both 20-story buildings remained occupied and operational, and were located in a tight urban location.
+The project team carefully coordinated the construction plan, as both 20-story buildings remained occupied and operational and were located in a tight urban location.

-In order to minimze disruptions, the project was split into two weekends - one tower per weekend, each with a 56-hour shutdown window.
+In order to minimize disruptions, the project was split into two weekends - one tower per weekend, each with a 56-hour shutdown window.
 The existing cooling towers were drained, demo'd and removed, with new cooling towers subsequently lifted and assembled using a 550-ton crane.

 DPR utilized lean manufacturing techniques in order to accomplish this large amount of work within such a short time frame.

 - Reassembling the the cooling towers at the mechanical subcontractor's local facility

 - Fabricating and fitting-up the supply and return piping with control valves before scheduled shutdown